Meru National Park - Kenya

 Meru National Park borders Bisanadi National Reserve, a true wilderness.
 It is only accessible by four-wheel-drive vehicles, and it covers a further 606km².
 The border between the two parks is known as "Kinna" and marks the division between the lands of the Meru and Boran tribes.

-How to get to Meru National Park Climate and weather at Meru National park
+Climate and weather at Meru National park

 Rainfall is higher in the west than in the eastern sector of the park.
 It is generally cooler than the coastal plains and varies with the altitude.
 The west has 635-762mm of annual rainfall, and the east has 305-356mm.